minvws/nl-covid19-data-dashboard/README.md

 touch with that team, please join the CODE for NL Slack and join the channel `#coronadashboard`.

-Tamas Erkelens from the Municipality of Amsterdam is contact person for the project team that made the dashboard.
+Tamas Erkelens from the Municipality of Amsterdam is the contact person for the project team that made the dashboard.

 [CODE For NL Slack](https://doemee.codefor.nl)